salmonwatersheds/population-indicators/biological-status/data/README.md

 * priors_HBSRmodel.csv:
-- contains the prior values for the HBSR model parameters prSmax and prCV that are used in HBSRM.R.
+- contains the prior values for the HBSR model parameters prSmax and prCV that are used in 1a_HBSRM.R.
 - the file is created in checks_fixes.R
-- the orginal values of these priors come from the SRdata.txt files found in the "HBM and status" subfolders in each region-specific folders.
+- the original values of these priors come from the SRdata.txt files found in the "HBM and status" subfolders in each region-specific folders.
+- Those prior values are coming from Korman and English 2013.

 # Datasets NOT used anymore (to remove eventually):